 Robert Foley Vineyards is run by long time Napa vintner Bob Foley and his wife Kelly.
 Bob remembers his first trip to Napa was in 1964 with his father to pick out some grapevines from a well-known rootstock nursery that no longer exists in St. Helena.
-His father wasn’t making wine commercially – he just wanted to have fun growing grapes.
-He remembers his father meeting with Dr. Harold Olmo at UC Davis – asking for advice on how to grow and manage these.
+His father wasn’t making wine commercially – he just wanted to have fun growing grapes and did so with a small vineyard in the family back yard.
+Robert remembers his father meeting with Dr. Harold Olmo at UC Davis – asking for advice on how to grow and manage these.
 In later years, Dr. Olmo would serve as Robert’s adviser during his time at UC Davis.

-Robert has been wine making in the Napa area since 1977 which puts him in a select number of winemakers still practicing their art today who were working in the 70’s in the Napa area.
-If you ever get the chance to meet him you will soon realize his passion for his wines is great.
+Robert has been wine making in the Napa area since 1977 (his first winery job was at Heitz Cellars) which puts him in a select number of winemakers still practicing their art today who were working in the 70’s in the Napa area.
+He is among a select group of Napa winemakers that seem ageless.
+If you ever get the chance to meet him, you will soon realize his passion for his wines is great.
 Running his own winery which produces around 8000 cases a year certainly keeps him busy.
 But he is also the winemaker for several other small wineries based in Napa.

 Robert is very careful about which vineyards he sources from.
 He must have full control over the farming.
 He met vineyard manager Hector Lopez when they were both working at Pride Mountain.
 Today he speaks of Hector as “an extension of himself” and calls him a “Zen Gardener”.
 Hector’s family has been managing grapes in the Napa Valley for many years – he was initially attracted to Robert’s attention to detail in managing vineyards.

 As a result of the hillside fruit and vineyard management practices, Robert Foley wines are typically very well concentrated both in aroma and flavor.
 And they have good acidity – these are wines that are built to last.